derickr/php-community-health/RFC.rst

   * Revert/reject wiki edits, issues and other contributions
   * Issue temporary ban (no more than 7 days)

 If the Community Mediation Team (with 4/5th majority as described above) determines that punitive action is required, an RFC to the general project is created.
 Once the RFC is issued, the temporary ban's lifetime will be tied to the RFC's lifetime (will expire when the vote is finished).
 All corrective action RFCs will require 2/3 majority to affect the ban.
-However, this temporary ban shall not include the //internals@php.net// mailing list, provided that the accused party remains civil and reasonably within the CoC to ensure that they receive a fair representation during the ban discussion.
+However, this temporary ban shall not include the //internals@php.net// mailing list, provided that the accused party remains civil and reasonably within the Code of Conduct to ensure that they receive a fair representation during the ban discussion.

 Punitive action may include removal of commit karma, mailing list write access as well as disabling of the associated PHP.net account.
 Depending on the particular infraction, one, many or all access may be suspended.

 A new address/account which is believed to be used by an already banned individual does not require a RFC to effect provided there is reasonable evidence to support the correlation.

-Bans (temporary or permanent) should only be used in egregious cases where a pattern of disregard for the CoC is demonstrated.
+Bans (temporary or permanent) should only be used in egregious cases where a pattern of disregard for the Code of Conduct is demonstrated.

 === Appeals to Punitive Action ===